I. C. Vissarion: World War I and peak popularity

 Critic Ovidiu Papadima argues that the socialist episode "brought a diminishing of his raconteur's talent", pushing Vissarion to attempt an adaptation to modern forms of writing.
 He was well received by the Symbolist movement, and especially so by poets Tudor Arghezi and Ion Vinea.
 Though committed to aestheticism, both of them appreciated him for his "anti-bourgeois" credentials, in line with the larger phenomenon of social realism.
-Vissarion's fiction appeared in Constantin Banu's Flacăra and Ibrăileanu's Viața Romînească.
+Vissarion's fiction appeared in Constantin Banu's Flacăra and in Ibrăileanu's Viața Romînească, where he was introduced by Gala Galaction.
 In 1913, he was an editor at Rampa and Facla; in 1911, he completed an autobiographical play, Un vis ciudat ("A Strange Dream"), which he never printed.

-Instead, Vissarion published his short stories as several volumes: Nevestele lui Moș Dorogan ("Old Man Dorogan's Wives", 1913), Florica și alte nuvele ("Florica and other Novellas", 1916), and Privighetoarea neagră ("The Black Nightingale", also 1916).
+Instead, Vissarion published his short stories in several volumes: Nevestele lui Moș Dorogan ("Old Man Dorogan's Wives", 1913), Florica și alte nuvele ("Florica and other Novellas", 1916), and Privighetoarea neagră ("The Black Nightingale", also 1916).
 Dorogan was created as a "people's Don Juan, enamored with freedom and beauty, irresistable, libertine, and detestable."
-Nevestele..., which elaborates on the topic of free love, was much liked by more cultured authors of the day, including Brătescu-Voinești and Gala Galaction, but disliked by Papadima, who found it "sugary, when not entirely vulgar".
+Nevestele..., which elaborates on the topic of free love, was much liked by more cultured authors of the day, including Brătescu-Voinești and Galaction, but disliked by Papadima, who found it "sugary, when not entirely vulgar".
 Papadima contrasts this narrative with another one of Vissarion's stories, Șperaclul ("The Master Key")—a sample of his "impressive writing", detailing the ethical conundrums faced by a regular soldier in his attempts to respect his captain's whims.
 Upon its publication, Privighetoarea neagră was welcomed by columnist Spiru Hasnaș as a sample of literature by "the most spontaneous, most primitive voice of folk inspiration [...], even when his writing produces pages of much roughness or prolix sketches."

 During World War I, Vissarion was employed as a military censor, and then worked as a schoolteacher.
 He witnessed first-hand the occupation of southern Romania by the Central Powers, which became the main subject of his quasi-diary, Sub călcâi ("Under the Heel").
-The late stages of the war saw him writing for a number of "Germanophile" gazettes—namely, those put out by publicists who believed that the Central Powers would win the war; these included Libertatea, Lumina, and Arghezi's Cronica.
+The late stages of the war saw him writing for some "Germanophile" gazettes—namely, those put out by publicists who believed that the Central Powers would win the war; these included Libertatea, Lumina, and Arghezi's Cronica.
 In September–October 1918, just before the German Armistice, he was working with Galaction and Arghezi on the two issues of Spicul bi-monthly, which had an agrarianist agenda and "cultivate[d] religious sentiment."
 Vissarion, Galaction, George Bacovia and Vasile Demetrius were additionally published by the pacifist-Germanophile journal Cronica Moldovei, of Bârlad.